garotm/RunOn/TERMS_OF_SERVICE.md

 **Governing Law**

-These Terms shall be governed by and construed in accordance with the laws of the State of [Your State], without regard to its conflict of law provisions.
+These Terms shall be governed by and construed in accordance with the laws of the State of New York, without regard to its conflict of law provisions.

 **Changes to These Terms**